tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 Using an IME usually comes down to typing what you want, then pressing Space to convert it.
 Every IME wants you to suffer, that's why the way each of them is used slightly differs.
 Don't expect keyboard shortcuts to be the same across IMEs.
-Some of them may even be missing completely.
+Some shortcuts may even be missing completely.

 ## Android